wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 Serial validation and write phases are assumed in above sections.
 In order to validate, transactions first tries to enter a critical section, which is equivalent to locking the write set.
 Transactions exit the critical section only after they have completed writing back dirty values.
-In this section, the restriction that validation and write phases must be serialized is relaxed, and concurrent commits is allowed.
-As we shall see later, relaxed
+In this section, the restriction that validation and write phases must be serialized is relaxed.
+As we shall see later, more race conditions will arise if transactions are allowed to commit concurrently.
+Solutions for detecting these races are also covered.
+By supporting concurrent commits, OCC can expose extra degrees of parallelism and is hence expected to perform better in highly contended workloads.